 Other structures on your property (detached garages, toolsheds, gazebos,

-either on your premises or owned by you and away from your premises.
-Policies
+owned by you and located on or away from your premises.
+Most homeowners

-Increased living expenses (for example, for hotel rooms or for a furnished
+Increased living expenses coverage, which pays for hotel rooms or a furnished

-apartment if your family is forced to move out of your house because of
+apartment if your family is forced to move out of your house due to an

-an

-insured loss).
-Policies typically include this coverage for up to 30
+insured loss.
+Policies typically offer coverage for up to 30 percent of